Security requires a partnership between two parties—in this case, you and the CRA.

 There is a separate service for tax preparers to use to file your tax return electronically called EFILE.
 The tax preparers sign in using their own user id and password.
 Prior to filing on your behalf, your authorization is required.
 Please ensure you sign Form T183, Information Return for Electronic Filing of an Individual's Income Tax and Benefit Return to give authorization.
 This form does not give authorization for someone to file on your behalf using NETFILE.
 See Security of Taxpayer Information.

 You have to use approved security protocols to access our website.
-Although some websites will allow you access with 40-bit encryption, we limit access to browsers supporting 128-bit secure sockets layer (SSL) encryption.
+Although some websites will allow you access with 40-bit encryption, we limit access to browsers supporting the Transport Layer Security (TLS) protocols.
 For more information, see the Your browser webpage.

 Information stored in the browser’s cache is not encrypted, so clearing the cache helps to ensure the security of your information.
 After you complete a secure session, you should close and reopen your browser to clear your browser’s cache of session cookies.
 If you are using Internet Explorer, you should also delete your temporary Internet files, before you close and reopen your browser.
 If you are using Netscape Navigator, you should clear both your browser’s disk cache and memory cache before you close and reopen your browser.